ChristianRich/bulk-html-loader/README.md

 If you have this need flick me an email and I can give an example written in MongoDB.

 ### Unit tests
-Are located in /test
+Located in /test

 ### Examples
-Are location in /examples
+Located in /examples

 ### Limitations
 When loading HTML pages anything that is not HTML (scripts, css, iframes, noscript etc) is stripped away.